 Improvers know building the mindset and skillset of improvement is not an “initiative.”
-This work places the daily work of our human systems as the highest priority, and is a critical investment in achieving and sustaining results.
-For the first few years, we stopped buying stuff, stopped chasing isolated efforts; and focused our people instead on what mattered most to success.
+Instead, this work places the daily work of our human systems as the highest priority and is a critical investment in achieving and sustaining results.
+So, for the first few years, we stopped buying stuff, stopped chasing isolated efforts.
+Instead, we focused our people on what mattered most to success.

 Dollars saved were reinvested to unleash the capability of our people at every level.
-The Principles of Organizational Excellence and Evidence Based Leadership framework (Studer Education) served as our systemic “backbone” to align our goals, work behaviors, and core processes.
-It was critical to be crystal clear on what was valued; and then develop our people aligned to those values.
+The Principles of Organizational Excellence and Evidence-Based Leadership framework (Studer Education) served as our systemic “backbone” to align our goals, work behaviors, and core processes.
+It was critical to be crystal clear on what our community and we valued and develop our people aligned to those values.
 We focused on engaging each member, creating an army of improvers.
-Refined processes defined our “always actions” increasing the likelihood of follow-through.
-Refined performance management tied together tools for self-reflection and criteria for feedback helping people succeed.
-Hardwiring grew as barriers were removed and complexity reduced.
+Refined processes defined our “always actions,” increasing the likelihood of follow-through.
+Refined performance management goals tied together tools for self-reflection and criteria for feedback helping people succeed.
+Hardwiring grew as we removed barriers and reduced complexity.
 Clarity with support was key.
 When performance varies, we seek to learn from bright spots and refine core processes.
-Resources (accelerators) are better leveraged based on feedback, performance data, and process refinement ultimately reducing costs and preventing exhaustion in people.
+Resources (accelerators) are better leveraged based on feedback, performance data, and process refinement, ultimately reducing costs and preventing exhaustion in people.

-Our improvement coaches, Dr. Janet Pilcher and Dr. Robin Largue, (Studer Education) worked with our full leadership team five to six times a year to frame, deploy, and hardwire our 45-day learning cycles.
-We worked to build an improvement cadence, cascaded balanced scorecards, and develop our leaders so they could develop their people.
-All of our leaders engaged.
+Our improvement coaches, Dr. Janet Pilcher and Dr. Robin Largue from Studer Education, worked with our entire leadership team five to six times a year to frame, deploy, and hardwire our 45-day learning cycles.
+In addition, we worked to build an improvement cadence, implement cascaded balanced scorecards, and develop our leaders so they could develop their people.
+As a result, all of our leaders engaged.

 - What is working well?